Women in Philanthropy (WIP) has partnered with the following organizations to provide comprehensive support for women to start or grow their business:

 Financial Confidence Seminars: Take Charge of your Financial Future!

-Seminar has been designed by WIP members in conjunction with the Women’s Entrepreneurship Center and the Kania School of Management at the University of Scranton.
-This highly reviewed training seminar, which has had over 100 participants previously, will be delivered by WIP members Ellen Burkey, Dr. Patricia Fox, and Katie Gilmartin.
+Seminar has been designed by WIP supporters in conjunction with the Women’s Entrepreneurship Center and the Kania School of Management at the University of Scranton.
+This highly reviewed training seminar, which has had over 100 participants previously, will be delivered by WIP supporters Ellen Burkey, Dr. Patricia Fox, and Katie Gilmartin.
 The Financial Confidence program is designed to give participants the tools they need to take control of their personal finances, a critical step in starting a new business.
 This training is offered free of charge to women who are considered low to moderate income or in transition and who are interested in starting or growing their own business.

 To register for the next Financial Confidence Seminar, visit http://www.pasbdc.org/events and search “Financial Confidence” under Search Events.